AlexChalk/msn-lives-again/README.md

 ![screenshot of app](http://i.imgur.com/xiJaSKH.png)

+## Use Notes

+Contact numbers must be added in international format with a leading `+`, otherwise they will not be accepted.

 ## Setup

 This guide assumes a UNIX operating system, a working installation of node, a running mongodb server at `localhost:27017`, and a Twilio account with an SMS-enabled number: